-Column (f)-Gain or (loss) for the entire year.
+Column (f)-Gain or (loss).
 Make a separate entry in this column for each transaction reported on lines 1 and 7 and any other line(s) that apply to the corporation.
 For lines 1 and 7, subtract the amount in column (e) from the amount in column (d).
 Enter negative amounts in parentheses.